-So, before talking about hibiscus tea, let’s throw some light on the beautiful hibiscus flower and the plant.
+So, before talking about hibiscus tisane, let’s shed some light on the beautiful hibiscus flower and the plant.

 Well, the most important information first.
 Hibiscus is the flowering plant which has more than hundreds of species which are native to tropical and subtropical regions with warm temperature all over the world.

 This hibiscus flower comes in two types.
-First one is Hibiscus Sadariffa which is used for making hibiscus tea and the second one is Hibiscus Ascetosella which is just a red flowering plant used for decoration purpose and is without any medicinal usage.
-So, it’s utmost important to understand this differentiation to avoid drinking the tea of wrong hibiscus flower.
+First one is Hibiscus Sadariffa which is used for making hibiscus tisane and the second one is Hibiscus Ascetosella which is just a red flowering plant used for decoration and is without a medicinal usage.
+So, it’s important to understand this differentiation to avoid drinking the wrong hibiscus flower.

 The Hibiscus Sabdariffa has its origin in Africa and it is a shrub type of plant.
 Hibiscus Sabdariffa is also known as Roselle.

-Now, let’s talk about hibiscus tea which is our topic today.
+Now, let’s talk about hibiscus tisane which is our topic today.

-The herbal tea made from hibiscus flowers is simply known as the hibiscus tea.
-The tea is red in color, has a sour/tart flavor, and contains vitamin C and minerals.
+The herbal drink made from hibiscus flowers is simply known as the hibiscus tisane.
+The liquor is red in color, has a sour / tart flavor, and contains vitamin C and minerals.

-The hibiscus tea is made from the calyces (sepals) of this plant which are bright in color and sour in taste.
-Because of this, the tea also turns out to be red in color and sour and tangy in taste like the cranberry juice.
-People across the globe have different choices of having the hibiscus tea; few prefer it to be hot and few prefer it to be cold.
+The hibiscus tisane is made from the calyces (sepals) of this plant which are bright in color and sour in taste.
+Because of this, the liquor also turns out to be red in color and sour and tangy in taste like the cranberry juice.
+People across the globe have different preferences of how they have their hibiscus tisane; few prefer it to be hot while others prefer it to be cold.

 Let’s check out in detail about the composition of hibiscus tea.

-Hibiscus tea is that unique beverage which contains about 15 to 30 percent organic acids in it which includes:
+Hibiscus tisane is that unique beverage which contains about 15 to 30 percent organic acids in it which includes: